Ajai Malhotra

-Ajai Malhotra is a former Indian career diplomat who served as Ambassador of India to the Russian Federation.
+Ajai Malhotra is a retired Indian diplomat of the Indian Foreign Service who served as the Ambassador of India to the Russian Federation.
 He is the Chairperson of the Advisory Committee to the United Nations Human Rights Council, Geneva.

 Diplomatic career

 He joined the Indian Foreign Service in 1977.
-From 1979–1982 he served at the High Commission in Nairobi, handling political work relating to Kenya and India's relations with Seychelles.
-From 1982–1985 he was Second Secretary (Pol.)/First Secretary (Pol.) at the Indian Embassy in Moscow.
+From 1979 to 1982 he served at the High Commission in Nairobi, handling political work relating to Kenya and India's relations with Seychelles.
+From 1982 to 1985 he was Second Secretary (Pol.)/First Secretary (Pol.) at the Indian Embassy in Moscow.

 From 1985, he served as First Secretary (Pol.) at the Permanent Mission of India to the UN in Geneva, where he handled work related to the WHO, WIPO, ILO and other UN agencies, represented India on the ILO Committee on Freedom of Association and also participated in annual meetings of the UN Human Rights Commission.
 He returned to the Ministry of External Affairs, New Delhi in 1989, as a Deputy Secretary handling human rights and international environmental issues, and later Director handling all multilateral issues except disarmament.
 As regards human rights, this included guiding processes leading to the ratification by India of the UN Convention on the Rights of the Child in 1992, UN Convention on the Elimination of All Forms of Discrimination Against Women in 1993, and the establishment of the National Human Rights Commission of India.

 His association with global environmental issues has included participation in the UNEP Session of a Special Character: Ten Years after Stockholm (Nairobi; 1982); contribution to the drafting of the 1990 London Amendments to the Montreal Protocol on Substances that Deplete the Ozone Layer, Convention on Biological Diversity, UN Framework Convention on Climate Change, Rio Declaration on Environment and Development, Statement of Principles on Forests, and Agenda 21; and participation in the UN Conference on Environment and Development (Rio de Janeiro; 1992).
 He was a member of the UNEP group of legal experts to examine the concept of "Common Concern of Mankind" in relation to global environmental issues.

-He was Counsellor (Information) at the Indian Embassy, Moscow, from 1993–1996, returning to the Ministry of External Affairs, New Delhi, as Director/Joint Secretary and guided India's foreign relations with 22 Central and Eastern European countries, including Russia.
+He was Counsellor (Information) at the Indian Embassy, Moscow, from 1993 to 1996, returning to the Ministry of External Affairs, New Delhi, as Director/Joint Secretary and guided India's foreign relations with 22 Central and Eastern European countries, including Russia.

-In 1999, he was assigned as Minister (Commerce) at the Embassy of India, Washington, D.C. where he served till 2003.
+In 1999, he was assigned as Minister (Commerce) at the Embassy of India, Washington, D.C., where he served till 2003.
 He was also Vice Chairman (2000–2001), First Vice Chairman (2001–2002) and then Chairman (2002–2003) of the International Cotton Advisory Committee.